The text for UI(User Interface) Allows a user to interact with your application. More info

-Note the ordering of the ending tags, which is in reverse to that of the starting tags.
+Note the ordering of the closing tags, which is in reverse to that of the opening tags.
 The reason for this is perhaps clearer when you consider that the inner tags need not span the whole text of the outermost element

 We are <b>absolutely <i>definitely</i> not</b> amused